weyoume/wemobile/README.md

-# Steepshot mobile application
+# WeYouMe iOS and Android native mobile application

-Community that rewards people for sharing their lifestyle and visual experience
+Community that rewards people for sharing

 ## License